-According to the Wisconsin Department of Natural Resources (WDNR), the goal of the assured delineation program is to increase efficiency and provide a high level of certainty about wetland boundaries for project planning while saving time in the State review process.
+According to the Wisconsin Department of Natural Resources (DNR), the goal of the assured wetland delineation program is to increase efficiency and provide a high level of certainty about wetland boundaries for project planning while saving time in the State review process.

-Through this WDNR program, cities, counties, developers, industries, private landowners – anyone planning a development in Wisconsin – have the option to complete the wetland delineation and at the same time expedite the regulatory process.
+Through this Wisconsin DNR program, cities, counties, developers, industries and private landowners – anyone planning a development in Wisconsin – have the option to complete the wetland delineation and, at the same, time expedite the regulatory process.

 First, do you need a wetland delineation?
-If there are wetlands, or potential wetlands, on or adjacent to your site, the answer is most likely yes.
+If there are wetlands or potential wetlands on or adjacent to your project site, the answer is most likely yes.
 Anyone planning a development in Wisconsin must know the boundaries of nearby wetlands.

 Second, consider your options.
-Normally, the WDNR needs to field-verify wetland boundaries before project permitting can begin.
+Normally, the Wisconsin DNR needs to field-verify wetland boundaries before project permitting can begin.
 This process can take three to four weeks and as many as 60 days during busy seasons.

-Another option is to hire a WDNR assured wetland delineator who can help you bypass the step of the WDNR verifying wetland boundaries.
-Working with an assured delineator can also save your project money.
-WDNR field concurrence review fees are presently $300 for every 20 acres of project site, with no maximum cost cap.
-Additionally, the field delineator typically attends this field concurrence review day.
-Wetland delineations performed by an assured delineator do not require wetland boundary field concurrence review by the WDNR, saving the client time and consultant costs.
+Another option is to hire a Wisconsin DNR assured wetland delineator who can help you bypass the need for the Wisconsin DNR to verify wetland boundaries.
+Partnering with an assured delineator can also save your project money.
+Wisconsin DNR field concurrence review fees are presently $300 for every 20 acres of project site with no maximum cost cap.
+In addition, the field delineator typically attends this field concurrence review day.
+Wetland delineations performed by an assured delineator do not require wetland boundary field concurrence review by the Wisconsin DNR, saving the you time and consultant costs.

-SEH Scientist Renee Wilde, who recently received the hard-to-earn designation, is one of only a handful of assured delineators in Wisconsin.
-The WDNR Professional Assurance Program has very strict and high standards.
+SEH scientists Renee Wilde and Erica Pergande have received the hard-to-earn certification, and are two of only a handful of assured wetland delineators across the entire state of Wisconsin.
+The Wisconsin DNR Professional Assurance Program has very strict and high standards.

-To obtain the designation, applicants must submit six wetland delineation reports from the previous two years' growing seasons.
-These reports receive technical review by WDNR staff who evaluate the applicant’s demonstration of thorough understanding of delineation methods and procedures and the ability to apply these procedures to challenging field circumstances.
+To obtain the certification, applicants must submit six wetland delineation reports from the previous two years' growing seasons.
+These reports receive technical review by Wisconsin DNR staff, who evaluate the applicant’s demonstration of thorough understanding of delineation methods and procedures and the ability to apply these procedures to challenging field circumstances.

-Additionally, applicants must meet education, training and experience requirements: possess a bachelor’s degree in a wetland-related field, have completed 40-hour wetland delineation training course at a minimum, and have at least five years of professional experience.
-Assured delineators also follow a strict code of ethics and are expected to complete a series of continuing education requirements after being given the designation.
+Further, applicants must meet education, training and experience requirements – that is, possess a bachelor’s degree in a wetland-related field, complete at minimum a 40-hour wetland delineation training course, and have at least five years of professional experience.
+Assured delineators also follow a strict code of ethics and are expected to complete a series of continuing education requirements after receiving certification.

-Renee Wilde is a WDNR assured delineator and SEH scientist dedicated to helping clients preserve important wetland areas while keeping their projects on track.
-She has over 13 years of experience in the field of wetland science.
+Renee Wilde is a Wisconsin DNR assured wetland delineator and SEH scientist dedicated to helping clients preserve important wetland areas while keeping your projects on track.